CurveDocs/curve-docs/docs/fees/FeeDistributor.md

     !!!guard "Guarded Method"
         This function is only callable by the `admin` of the contract.

-    Funtion to toggle permission for checkpointing by an account.
+    Function to toggle permission for checkpointing by an account.

     ??? quote "Source code"